-The Paging action appears in the Rule Action action list.
+The new action appears in the list of actions in the Rule Definition window.

-7. In the Action Router Rule Definition window, select Save.
-Select Cancel to close.

-The PagingTest rule now appears in the Rule Definition list.
+- 6. Select the Save button in the Alarm Definition window. - Select the Save button in the Action Router Rule Definition window.
+The rule now appears in the Rule Definition list.